robenkleene/software-references/screenflow/screenflow-editing.md

 ## Cropping

 - Select the clip in the viewport, and hold `⌥` while dragging a resize handle.
-To preserve the aspect ratio,
+To preserve the aspect ratio, hold `⌃⌥` while dragging.
+- On the `Video Properties` tab, there's also a `Cropping` section where slides can be used to crop each edge.